What is a Charter School in Georgia?

-A charter school is run by its own board of directors rather than the county school board.
-This gives charter schools the autonomy and flexibility to make decisions based only on the needs of its own students.
-Charter schools are public schools, which means they are funded through tax dollars, do not charge tuition, and do not have admission criteria.
+A charter school, like Cirrus Academy, is run by its own board of directors rather than the county school board.
+This gives charter schools the autonomy and flexibility to make decisions based only on the needs of its own scholars.
+Charter schools are public schools, which means they are funded through state tax dollars, do not charge tuition, and do not receive local tax dollars.

 Admission to Charter Schools

-Admission to Cirrus Academy Charter School is open to all students in Georgia, whether they live in Macon-Bibb County or not.
-Every student has an equal chance of being admitted to Cirrus Academy—no preference is given to students based on gender, race, location, or any other criteria.
+Admission to Cirrus Academy Charter School is open to all children in Georgia entering kindergarten through 8th grade, whether they live in Macon-Bibb County or not.
+Every child has an equal chance of being admitted to Cirrus Academy—no preference is given to scholars based on gender, race, location, or any other criteria.